gaussian37/gaussian37.github.io/_posts/2000-01-02-math-la-Linear Algebra Table.markdown

 <br><br>

-## Mathematics for Machine Learning
+## Mathematics for Machine Learning : Linear Algebra

 - [Finding the size of a vector, its angle and projection](https://gaussian37.github.io/ml-la-finding-the-size-of-a-vector/)
 - [Changing the reference frame](https://gaussian37.github.io/ml-la-Changing-the-reference-frame/)